 For this reason, hiring right is a big deal.
 While HR executives often work hard to solve that jigsaw puzzle in the shortest time possible, care must be taken not to push the wrong piece into the wrong space by making any of these hiring mistakes:

 Not Defining the Job Description

 Ideally, the job description should explain the primary and secondary responsibilities of the new hire, the company culture, and any other information needed to land the best fit for the role.
-All of this information makes it easy for HR to skip over unqualified candidates and focus on those with the correct skillset and background.
+This information makes it easy for HR to skip over unqualified candidates and focus on those with the correct skillset and background.

-What if the jigsaw puzzle comes with built-in artificial intelligence that functions as an assistant, nudging you from time to time and giving you hints on what moves to make and which pieces to move each time?
+What if the jigsaw puzzle has built-in artificial intelligence that functions as an assistant, nudging you from time to time and giving hints on what moves to make and which pieces to move each time?
 Would you ignore it?
 Most likely, not.

-Talking Instead of Listening More
+Talking Instead of Listening to More

 Avoid asking close-ended questions like “Do you have the experience we need for this job.”
-Rather, ask open-ended questions like, “Tell me about a previous role, where you handled a similar role or responsibility.”
+Instead, ask open-ended questions like, “Tell me about a previous role where you handled a similar role or responsibility.”
 Or, “How do you think your experience will help you succeed in this role?”

 Skipping Background Checks and References

-Also, to be sure that the seemingly sterling and outstanding candidates do not have histories that jeopardize their position on the job, or puts your business at risk of losing customers or money, it makes sense to carry out a background check on them.
+Also, to be sure that the seemingly sterling and outstanding candidates do not have histories that jeopardize their position on the job or put your business at risk of losing customers or money, it makes sense to carry out a background check on them.

 Failing to Conduct Attitude Assessment

 This helps the interviewer understand how a particular candidate will perform if hired.
-This is especially true if the company is hiring for culture fit or looking to build a more diverse and inclusive team.
+This is especially true if the company hires for culture fit or to build a more diverse and inclusive team.

 Want to Learn More?

 Lots of HR professionals and hiring managers make many avoidable mistakes when hiring.
 Even with the repertoire of tips and help available on the internet, we still get inquiries from HR executives about hiring the right hiring strategies.

 We also bring our years of experience and wealth of insight to the consultation table, providing you with answers to all your bugging HR and outsourcing needs.
 Don't hesitate to get in touch with us if you have further questions about hiring right.